 You should call Member Services for your Prepaid Health Plan.
 Here is their contact information:

 - Wellcare: 866-799-5318

 Who do I contact if my health care services have been denied, changed, reduced, or terminated?

 - You can call Legal Aid of North Carolina’s statewide Helpline at 866-219-5262 (toll-free).

 - You may also apply online.

-Due to the ongoing COVID-19 pandemic, we now hold all of our clinics electronically using Facebook Live and Zoom.
-All of the clinics are still completely free and open to the public.
+For your convenience, we hold all of our clinics electronically using Facebook Live and Zoom.
+All of the clinics are completely free and open to the public.

 - Facebook Live: To participate using Facebook, visit our Facebook Live page when the clinic starts.
 You do not need a Facebook account to watch the presentation, but you do need an account to send questions to the presenters.
 Sign up for a free Facebook account.